 As Byron Katie says, we can’t argue with reality.
 She calls her inquiry, “work” because it is.

-Doing the work includes asking yourself 4 questions (and their turnarounds).
+Doing the work includes asking four questions (and their turnarounds).

 Doing the work is simple, though not necessarily easy.